vespa-engine/documentation/en/xgboost.md

 but the [sample demo for binary classification](https://github.com/dmlc/xgboost/tree/master/demo/CLI/binary_classification) writes:

 Format of ```feature-map.txt: <featureid> <featurename> <q or i or int>\n ```:
-  - Feature id must be from 0 to number of features, in sorted order.
+  - "Feature id" must be from 0 to number of features, in sorted order.
-  - i means this feature is binary indicator feature
+  - "i" means this feature is binary indicator feature
-  - q means this feature is a quantitative value, such as age, time, can be missing
+  - "q" means this feature is a quantitative value, such as age, time, can be missing
-  - int means this feature is integer value (when int is hinted, the decision boundary will be integer)
+  - "int" means this feature is integer value (when int is hinted, the decision boundary will be integer)

 ## Importing XGBoost models